Lightning-AI/torchmetrics/.github/CONTRIBUTING.md

         >>> my_func(1, 2)
         3

-    .. note:: If you want to add something.
+    .. hint:: If you want to add something.
     """
     p = param_b if param_b else 0
     return str(param_a + p)